The day is yours at Soul Survivor so you can pick and choose what you want to do! To give you a rough idea of what’s on offer:

 All under 18s must be accompanied by a group leader who is over 18.
 Each group leader can accompany up to six young people.
 We do not allow adults who are not with a group of young people to come to Soul Survivor alone but recommend they come to our Naturally Supernatural event instead.

 On Sunday 10th September we will be running ‘Soul Survivor Sunday’!
 The heart behind this is to provide an interactive way for you to tell the rest of your church about your time at Soul Survivor.
 Some churches already do this, and if so we hope these resources help.
-Click here to see a service outline, see some of our highlights on YouTube, or click here to download a giving form.
+Click here to see a service outline, see some of our highlights on social media (links below) or click here to download a giving form.

 Our programmes for 2017 won’t be available until a few days before each event but if you’d like to check out last year’s to give you an idea of what goes on, just click here.